Cleator Moor: Media

 Local news and television programmes are provided by BBC North East and Cumbria and ITV Border.
 Television signals are received from the Caldbeck TV transmitter, and the local relay transmitter situated in Whitehaven.

 The local radio stations are BBC Radio Cumbria and Greatest Hits Radio Cumbria & South West Scotland.

 The town is served by a local newspaper, The Whitehaven News.

 Sport

 Wath Brow Hornets are based in the town and play in the National Conference League, the top tier of amateur rugby league.
 The club won the GMB Union National Cup in 2004 and 2005, and the National Conference League in 2012.

-Football team Cleator Moor Celtic F.C. has won the Cumberland County Cup seven times, most recently in 2018.
+Football team Cleator Moor Celtic F.C. has won the Cumberland Senior Cup seven times, most recently in 2018.
 England and former Manchester City goalkeeper Scott Carson began his career at Cleator Moor.
 The club has supplied players to Blackpool, Bolton Wanderers, Carlisle United, Ipswich Town, Liverpool, Sheffield Wednesday, and West Bromwich Albion.